This lesson is still being designed and assembled (Pre-Alpha version)

 One method for constructing more advanced word embeddings is a model called TF-IDF.

-TF-IDF stands for term frequency-inverse document frequency.
-The model consists of two parts: term frequency and inverse document frequency.
+TF-IDF stands for term frequency-inverse document frequency and can be calculated for each document, d, and term, t, in a corpus.
+The calculation consists of two parts: term frequency and inverse document frequency.
 We multiply the two terms to get the TF-IDF value.

 Inverse document frequency measures a term’s importance.
-Document frequency is the number of documents a term occurs in, so inverse document frequency gives higher scores to words that occur in fewer documents.
+Document frequency is the number of documents, N, a term occurs in, so inverse document frequency gives higher scores to words that occur in fewer documents.
 This is represented by the equation:

 We can also embed documents in vector space using TF-IDF scores rather than simple word counts.
 This also weakens the impact of stop-words, since due to their common nature, they have very low scores.